dsinecos/dsinecos.github.io/_posts/2018-02-17-How-call-is-used-to-inherit-properties-and-methods-from-other-function-constructors?.md

 ---
 layout: post
-title:  "How .call is used to inherit properties and methods from other function constructors?"
+title:  "Reading Nodejs source code - Using fn.call to inherit properties and methods from other constructor functions?"
 categories: blog
 ---